-- d) Economic development impact of current/future programs: - As a career-oriented University, Ferris is a major driver of the economy in West Michigan and throughout the State.
-Each of the technical programs previously mentioned represents areas of present and future economic growth.
-Ferris' hands-on engineering programs-architecture and facilities management; automotive technology; CAD drafting and tool design; computer networks and systems; construction management; electrical\electronics technology; heating, ventilation, air conditioning and refrigeration; heavy equipment technology; industrial technology and management; manufacturing; mechanical technology; plastics; product design technology; quality technology; rubber engineering technology; surveying; and welding-provide technical fields for new professionals, but also provide retraining and upgrades for current professionals. - Ferris' educational leadership in charter schools, teacher preparation, and a doctorate in community college leadership continues to provide the resources needed to develop the educated workforce for a knowledgebased, technological economy. - Programs in health professions provide numerous opportunities for employment and support the growing field of healthcare.
-In the last three years, the University has started master's level programs in Health Administration Leadership and Public Health.
-In addition to professional doctoral programs in Pharmacy and Optometry, Ferris launched a new Doctorate in Nursing Practice in August 2017. - The Ferris State University process of Academic Program review and new academic program development is a national leader in best practice.
+- Ferris' educational leadership in charter schools, teacher preparation, and a doctorate in community college leadership continues to provide the resources needed to develop the educated workforce for a knowledge-based, technological economy. - Programs in health professions provide numerous opportunities for employment and support the growing field of healthcare.
+In the last four years, the University has started master's level programs in Health Administration and also Public Health.
+In addition to professional doctoral programs in Pharmacy and Optometry, Ferris launched a Doctorate in Nursing Practice in August 2017. - The Ferris State University process of Academic Program review and new academic program development is a national leader in best practice.
 Ferris faculty are committed to developing new programs to support developing trends and needs.
-The nimbleness of these academic initiatives created more than 25 new academic programs in the past five years.
+The nimbleness of these academic initiatives created more than 25 new academic programs in the past six years.
 At the same time, an equal or greater number of academic programs have been eliminated.